 - Bake for 40-45 minutes, or until the jam is slightly bubbling and the top layer of crumbs is golden-brown.

 - Let everything cool in the pan until it's completely cool.
 Dust with confectioners' sugar (optional) and slice into bars.
+Store in an air-tight container at room temperature.

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.